mcd500/ta-ref/sampleta.md

 ```

-Keyedge uses the LLVM infrastructure to analyze syntax and the flatcc to serialize/deserialize data. edger8r/oeedger8r is written by ocalm and has its own analyzer/serializer/deserializer.
+Keyedge uses the LLVM infrastructure to analyze syntax and the flatcc to serialize/deserialize data. edger8r/oeedger8r is written by ocalm and has its own analyzer/serializer/deserializer. edger8r is relatively easy to port for other system. oeedger8r is an example and we also have ported it to Keystone and used it internally before keyedge is released.
 All edgers generate wrapper codes which sanitize arguments and results, though there maybe yet unknown issues as "A Tale of..." caveats.

 ## Emulation of secure storage